justbuchanan/niri-autoname-workspaces/README.md

 # niri-autoname-workspaces [![Nix CI](https://github.com/justbuchanan/niri-autoname-workspaces/actions/workflows/nix.yml/badge.svg)](https://github.com/justbuchanan/niri-autoname-workspaces/actions/workflows/nix.yml)

+> [!WARNING]
+> This project is now archived.
+I've ported its functionality to a waybar cffi module, which is a cleaner approach.
+The module is able to display icons without modifying the workspace's actual name in niri.
+See https://github.com/justbuchanan/waybar-niri-workspaces-enhanced.

 This program automatically updates [niri](https://github.com/YaLTeR/niri) workspace names to show icons for running programs in your bar.
 It can also apply a style (like bold or color) to the currently-focused window icon to visually show where you're at.

 ![screenshot](screenshot.png)